oddstream/gosol/README.md

 ![Screenshot](https://github.com/oddstream/gosol/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/Simple%20Simon.png)

 It's tested on Linux, Windows and in a web browser.
 You should be able to run it on Linux or Windows by cloning this repo and then `go run .` in the cloned directory.
-There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download, I'm working on that).
+There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download).

 ## Variants